techgrounds/techgrounds-FaunaOS/09_Cloud/00_Start-Up/01_Strategy.md

 **Team Questions:**

 -> Wat voor type storage account → blob of een van de andere.
+User Data
+Scripts (Post deployments , bootstrap scripts)

 -> Is opslag critical of non-critical; dus in hoeverre is data replicatie een vereiste?
+Data replication was thought off due to redundancy for the scripts.
+By using resource locks

+Possible improvement:
+They are only worried about the backup

 -> Hoe vaak wordt de data in de opslag gebruikt?
-Frequent of niet frequent. (ivm hot of cool tier)
+Frequent of niet frequent. (ivm hot of cool tier) User Data -> Hot tier
+Basic type with lowest cost

 -> Moet de opslag publiekelijk bereikbaar zijn vanaf het internet, of is deze puur voor intern gebruik?
+The script will be encrypted so its not open for everyone

 **Solution Details:**
 ~~~